Emergence of a new non-alignment - ExBulletin

 Interestingly, this renaissance of sovereign politics is not driven by introverted nationalism, but by unaligned internationalism.

-The implicit argument advanced here is that the states of the US-led Triad have unilaterally imposed their narrow worldview, based on the interests of their elites, on the countries of the South under the guise of an international order based on rules.
+The implicit argument advanced here is that the US-led Triad states have unilaterally imposed their narrow worldview, based on the interests of their elites, on the countries of the South under the guise of “the international order based on on rules”.

-Now, argue the states of the South, it is time to return to the source of the United Nations Charter and build a truly democratic international order.
+Now, argue the states of the Global South, it is time to return to the source – the Charter of the United Nations – and build a truly democratic international order.

-The word non-aligned is increasingly used to refer to this new trend in international politics.
+The word “non-aligned” is increasingly used to designate this new trend in international politics.
 The term has its origins in the Conference of Non-Aligned Countries held in Belgrade (Yugoslavia) in 1961, which built on the foundations laid at the Afro-Asian Conference held in Bandung (Indonesia) in 1955.

 At that time, non-alignment referred to countries ruled by movements rooted in the deeply anti-colonial Third World Project, which sought to establish the sovereignty of new states and the dignity of their people.

-This moment of non-alignment was killed by the debt crisis of the 1980s, which began with Mexico’s default in 1982.
-What we have now is not a return of the old non-alignment , but the emergence of a new political atmosphere and a new political constellation that requires in-depth study.
+That moment of misalignment was killed by the debt crisis of the 1980s, which began with Mexico’s default in 1982.
+What we have now is not a return of the old misalignment, but the emergence of a new political climate and a new political constellation that requires in-depth study.

-For now, we can say that this new non-alignment is demanded by the large states of the Global South which are not interested in being subordinated to the Triad agenda, but which have not yet established their own project of Global South Project, for example.
+For now, we can say that this new non-alignment is demanded by the large states of the Global South which are not interested in being subordinated to the Triad agenda, but which have not yet established their own project. – a Global South Project, for example.

 The speakers were Ronnie Kasrils (former Minister of Intelligence, South Africa), Sevim Dagdelen (Deputy leader of the Die Linke party in the German Bundestag), Stephanie Weatherbee (International People’s Assembly) and Srujana Bodapati (Tricontinental: Institute for Social Research).

-In 1931, the Jamaican poet and journalist Una Marson (1905-1965)writingThere will come a time, a poem of hope for a future where love and brotherhood should have their full influence.
+In 1931, Jamaican poet and journalist Una Marson (1905-1965) wrote ‘There Will Be a Time’, a poem of hope for a future ‘where love and brotherhood should have full sway’.

 It doesn’t matter that we’re like birds in a cage